 - Location: Maryland

-DMV Point System in MarylandCompare Car Insurance Rates in 3 Easy Steps
+DMV Point System in MarylandCompare Car Insurance Rates in 3 Steps

-In Maryland, each moving violation offense is assessed a number (or point value) from one to 12.
+In Maryland, each moving violation offense is assessed a point value.
 You must be convicted of the offense for the points to go into effect on your driving record.
 The higher the number, the more weight the offense has against your record (and ultimately your bank account).

-Three to four points over the course of a two-year period will result in the MVA issuing a written caution.
+3 to 4 points over 2 years period will result in the MVA issuing a written caution.
 The warning is just a friendly heads-up that accruing another infraction will result in more stern measures.

-Amass five to seven points in a two-year period and the MVA will insist you sign up for a Points System Conference (PSC) and/or attend a Driver Improvement Program (DIP).
+Amass 5 to 7 points in a 2 years and the MVA will insist you sign up for a Points System Conference (PSC) and/or attend a Driver Improvement Program (DIP).
 The programs are offered by various third-party providers across the state and the fees vary with each.

-When you tally eight to 11 points in a two-year time frame, you might start questioning whether you are becoming a detriment to the road.
+When you tally 8 to 11 points in 2 years, you might start questioning whether you are becoming a detriment to the road.
 You will have plenty of time to ponder because, at this point, the MVA will suspend your license.

-Hitting the high-water mark, or accruing at least 12 points in a two-year period, will result in the MVA sending out a "notice of revocation."
+Hitting the high-water mark, or accruing at least 12 points in 2 years, will result in the MVA sending out a "notice of revocation."
 You will be asked to relinquish your license to an MVA office and once the revocation period expires you'll have to apply for a new license.

 What you may deem as rather strict punishment, the state sees as concern for the greater good.
 So when you tip the total at as little as three points gathered in a two-year period, you most likely will see a form of action taken, albeit not a harsh one.
 Exceed that by much more and watch out―you just might end up enrolled in driving reform school.